elabftw/elabdoc/doc/contributing.rst

     exit

 * Now head to https://localhost:3148
-* You now should have a running local eLabFTW, and changes made to the code will be immediatly visible
+* You now should have a running local eLabFTW, and changes made to the code will be immediately visible

 Add `export PATH=$PATH:$(pwd)/node_modules/.bin` to your editor config file (`.zshrc`, `.bashrc`, …).
 This will allow you to run software installed in the `node_modules` folder.